-The tech industry, as a result of the pandemic, has seen the pace of change accelerate at a faster pace than in the previous several years combined.
-Millions of people across the world have been forced to work from home and have been unable to travel freely.
+As a result of the pandemic, the tech industry has seen the pace of change accelerating faster than in the previous several years combined.
+Millions of people worldwide have been forced to work from home and have been unable to travel freely.
 This has been the main driver of change in three key areas that demand skills in Unreal.

-To cope with restrictions, VR has risen to the challenge of overcoming physical barriers, while the film/TV industry turned to Virtual Production.
-Shows like The Mandalorian are a great showcase of how much technology has advanced The launch of the next generation gaming consoles and PC hardware has also led to major industry growth in Gaming.
+VR has risen to the challenge of overcoming physical barriers to cope with restrictions, while the film/TV industry turned to Virtual Production.
+Shows like The Mandalorian are a great showcase of how much technology has advanced.
+The launch of the next generation gaming consoles and PC hardware has also led to major industry growth in Gaming.

 Demand outstripping supply

 Unsurprisingly, the demand for real-time 3D skills is outpacing the growth of the labour market.
 Based on Burning Glass’s research, the labour market’s demand for skills with game engine experience is rapidly increasing.
 Demand for these skills has grown 601% faster than the market itself.
 Over the next ten years, demand for talent with Unreal Game Engine skills is projected to grow 122%, and demand for those with Unity competence is expected to grow 72%.
 As more industries implement XR technology, the demand for skills in VR and AR is projected to grow even more (207% for AR, 189% for VR).
 So, the battle for talent starts now.

 When it comes to attracting talent, the majority of skilled Unreal professionals favour game development, film production, and visual effects (VFX) industries rather than the XR, VR, MR industries, as they’re considered to be more prestigious, attractive, and offer higher salaries.